Triangle Wildlife Removal Podcast

 Attic restoration: New insulation installed and damaged materials replaced

-North Carolina law prohibits bat exclusion from May 1 through July 31 when flightless pups are present in the colony.
-Every technician at Triangle Wildlife Removal is Ridge-Guard Certified and certified in advanced metal fabrication, so every seal is metal-backed and permanent.
-The company is an active NWCOA member and Bat Standards Certified.
+North Carolina law prohibits bat exclusion from May 1 through July 31 when flightless pups are present.
+Every technician at Triangle Wildlife Removal is Ridge-Guard Certified and certified in advanced metal fabrication.
+The company is an active NWCOA member and Bat Standards Certified through the National Wildlife Control Operators Association.

-Why Chapel Hill Homeowners Choose Triangle Wildlife Removal
+Why Holly Springs Homeowners Choose Triangle Wildlife Removal

 Triangle Wildlife Removal & Pest Control, Inc. was founded in 1990 by Tad Bassett, who holds a B.S. in Fisheries and Wildlife Management from NC State University and previously worked with the NC Wildlife Resources Commission.
-The 14-person team includes staff Zoologist Derek Cline with 15 years of field experience handling bat removal across Orange County and the broader Triangle region.
+The 14-person team includes staff Zoologist Derek Cline with 15 years of field experience handling bat removal across Wake County.

 Company credentials: